leolimasa/nova/ideas/language_goals.md

 Nova concepts should be intuitive to understand.
 The language should have few but powerful concepts.
 Use symbols sparingly.
 There should be low cognitive load to write the language - no worries about interfaces, memory layout, or other low-level details.

-**The language should be learnable in a day by a seasoned programmer.**
+**Learnable in a day by a seasoned programmer.**

 ## Pragmatic

 Nova should focus on solving real world problems as opposed to purely academic ones.
 It should get out of the way of the programmer.
-It should incentivate team collaboration.
+It should incentivate team collaboration and make it easy to write concurrent applications.

 **Write real-world production grade programs**